KevinLahm/scheduler/README.md

 Step 4:
 Run the rails server using:

+	rails s

-	rails s   (Afterwards, go to the link 'localhost:3000' in your favourite browser to access the app.)
+(Afterwards, go to the link 'localhost:3000' in your favourite browser to access the app.)

 N/B: If you find this error 'Webpacker::Manifest::MissingEntryError...'
 Then run the line below in terminal

 	bundle exec rake webpacker:install

-Redister and access the user dashboard.
+Register and access the user dashboard.

 Book appointments by selecting the doctor in the drop-down.
-View the appointments also so as to keep track of them.
+View the appointments and keep track of them.

 To access Admin panel, go to: